Package 'NPCDTools'

 input.cor

-The type of correlation used to compute the input for the exploratory factor analysis.
-It could be the tetrachoric or Pearson correlation.
+The type of correlation used as input for the provisional attribute extraction (PAE) algorithm.
+It could be the tetrachoric or pearson correlation.

 ref.method

-The refinement method use to polish the provisional Q-matrix obtained from the EFA.
+The refinement method used to polish the provisional Q-matrix obtained from the PAE.
 Currently available methods include the Q-matrix refinement (QR) method and the G-DINA discrimination index (GDI).

 GDI.model